 An infected employee will either be entitled to sick pay or the state sickness benefit (if on sick leave and unable to perform work).
 Please see below for further information on the new rules re. reimbursement.

-In addition to the priority of health protection, the employer should develop a plan going forward as to how and whether and how operational processes can be maintained.
+In addition to the protection of health, the employer should develop a plan going forward as to how and whether operational processes can be maintained.

 Where possible, the employees should work from home regardless to contain the risk of infection.